u-m-i/GameProject/README.md

 - Increase jump distance (done)
 - Code collision with platforms
   - Collision underneath (done)
+  - Use the limits with the gravity (done)
 - Code collission with coins
 - Code pitfalls